 |Diagram showing the next stage of the closure of an OAC using a Buccal Advancement Flap.

 Diagram showing the final stage of the closure of an OAC using a Buccal Advancement Flap.

 The Buccal Advancement Flap has been brought palatally and sutured into place.

-|Last Updated 21st March 2010
+|Last Updated 21st March 2020

 The OAC has been excised and the buccal advancement flap has been raised in preparation to suture it to the palatal mucosa.